95bFM: Alumni

 Former staff include Mark "Slave" Williams, Otis Frizzell, Simon Grigg, and former MediaWorks New Zealand chief executive and radio host Brent Impey.
 DJ Sirvere (Philip Bell) and DJ Sicoff (Simon Coffey) made some of their first public appearances on bFM.
 Radio Hauraki hosts Jeremy Wells, Matt Heath and Mikey Havoc began their radio careers on bFM Breakfast, while Nick Dwyer has hosted a breakfast show on George FM and Charlotte Ryan now hosts the drive programme on Kiwi FM.
 Rhys Darby and David Farrier hosted a programme on the station from 2010 to 2012, a partnership they continued with Netflix series Short Poppies.

 Russell Brown, Noelle McCarthy and Wallace Chapman have gone on from roles with bFM to careers with Radio New Zealand, TVNZ and other media outlets.
 RadioLive personalities Marcus Lush, Graeme Hill and Chris Forster and Newstalk ZB presenters and producers Andrew Topping, Andrew Dickens and Tania McKenzie-Cook all honed their skills with bFM.
 Other former alumni include 3 News journalists Rebecca Wright and Kim Choe, ABC journalist Charlotte Glennie; Nine News journalist, Robert Herrick and print journalists Hannah Sarney (Financial Times), Hugh Sundae and Paul Casserly.

+Controversies

+A long-running promo featuring the phrase "fuck-knuckles, cock and piss, balls", which had been in circulation since 1996 as means to promote the services of the Broadcasting Services Authority, only received its first complaint in 2021.
+In March of that year, Jeremy Evans complained to the organisation and considered the ending of the BSA promo, with the aforementioned phrase, to have a "juvenile sense of humour".

+The promo was created by Bob Kerrigan.
+With the planned abolition of the BSA in May 2026, the promo will likely be removed from circulation.
+As of the time of the decision, its only complaint was received in 2021.